MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Related Work

 \section{Related Work}

-\paragraph{Enhancing LLM Reasoning with Reinforcement Learning.} In verifiable domains such as mathematics and code, RLVR typically trains LLMs with rule-based outcome signals and updates the policy through online optimization \citep{shao2024deepseekmath,liu2025understanding}.
-A common foundation is Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, whose clipped policy-gradient objective supports stable on-policy updates.
-Building on PPO, Group Relative Policy Optimization (GRPO) \citep{guo2025deepseek} is a variant tailored for efficient, large-scale reasoning post-training.
-Subsequent GRPO variants, such as Dr.GRPO \citep{liu2025understanding}, DAPO \citep{yu2025dapo}, and GSPO \citep{zheng2025group}, further improve training stability and efficiency.
-Meanwhile, methods like RAGEN \citep{wang2025ragen} extend GRPO from single-shot rollouts to multi-turn interactive agent training with environment feedback.
-Despite algorithmic progress, RLVR remains limited by sparse scalar rewards: when verification fails, the signal offers little guidance on what went wrong or how to fix it, often leading to training plateaus \citep{uesato2022solving,liu2026efficient}.
-We address this by injecting verbal feedback during training to provide richer guidance and improve performance.
+\paragraph{Enhancing LLM Reasoning with Reinforcement Learning.} In verifiable domains such as mathematics and code, RLVR trains LLMs with rule-based outcome signals through online policy optimization, commonly using PPO-style methods and GRPO variants for efficient reasoning post-training \citep{schulman2017proximal,shao2024deepseekmath,liu2025understanding,yu2025dapo}.
+Recent work further extends RLVR-style training beyond single-turn reasoning to multi-turn and environment-interactive agents, incorporating environment feedback and turn-level credit assignment \citep{wang2025ragen,zeng2025reinforcing}.
+Despite these advances, RLVR remains constrained by sparse scalar rewards: failed samples receive little guidance on what went wrong or how to revise, often leading to training plateaus \citep{uesato2022solving,liu2026efficient}.
+We address this limitation by injecting verbal feedback during training, using it to guide regeneration and expose richer learning signals from failed samples.

-\paragraph{Learning from Verbal Feedback.} Verbal feedback can pinpoint errors and provide actionable correction cues, offering a richer signal than outcome-only supervision on failed trajectories \citep{madaan2023self,gou2023critic}.
-Prior work mainly uses feedback in two ways.
-One line incorporates feedback into RL-style updates, either by converting it into scalar rewards or using critique to guide one-shot revisions \citep{whitehouse2025j1,liu2025inference,kim2023prometheus,zhang2025critique}.
-While easy to optimize, this often compresses rich feedback into a coarse, single-step signal; moreover, when feedback is generated broadly rather than triggered by failures, updates can be wasted on already-correct trajectories, reducing sample efficiency \citep{zhang2025critique}.
-Another line uses feedback to produce revised solutions and then applies supervised finetuning on these revisions \citep{liu2023chain,hancock2019learning,scheurer2023training}, which may not explicitly train models to internalize and exploit feedback during training.
-In contrast, we target failed samples in RLVR and use multi-turn feedback-guided regeneration to turn feedback-driven improvements into stable learning signals.